For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Each September, the RPI figure from March of that year is usually used to decide the interest rates for Student Loans.

-The way that interest rates are decided for Student Loans varies across the UK.
+There are some variations in how Student Loan interest rates are decided across the UK.
 We explain this in a bit more detail later.

 From April 2025, RPI will be used to determine how much the Student Loan repayment threshold will increase each year for students with Plan 2 loans.
 Find out more in our article about the Student Loan changes.